OXAYAZA/Alpha-Counter/README.md

 ##### to
 _Type: [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)_
-The number to which the count ends.
+The number, with which the count ends.
 If the parameter is not specified, the counter will try to get it from the element.
 Otherwise, an error is thrown.

 ##### duration
 _Type: [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)_